Bira/octopus-carnival/_drafts/dfrpg-ads-disads-skills.md

 into play, it gives you a -1 penalty per -5 points of its cost for whatever it is you're trying to do.
-So the player of your typical horny bard isn't forced to make a pass at every attractive person they meet, but they might occasionally need to weather a -3 penalty to their actions because they can't avoid being distracted by that attractiveness.
+So the player of your typical horny bard isn't forced to make a pass at every attractive person they meet, but they might occasionally need to weather a -3 penalty to their actions because they got distracted by that attractiveness.

 Finally, we have some disadvantages here that aren't recommended for any starting character, but were included because they might be acquired in